Home > Moving > City Guides > 11 Things to Know About Living in Hartford

 11 Things to Know About Living in Hartford

 Thinking of moving to Hartford?
-Connecticut’s capital city has a growing job market, affordable housing, top-rated universities, and plenty of fun things to do.
+Connecticut’s capital offers a growing job market, affordable housing, top-rated universities, and a variety of fun things to do.
 Check out these 11 things to know about living in Hartford!

 Photo via @dres_c

-Connecticut may be one of the most expensive states to live in, but Hartford offers a fairly reasonable cost of living.
-In fact, the cost of living in Hartford is 13% lower than Connecticut’s average, and the housing cost is 11% lower than the national average, with a median home price of $159,100 and median monthly rent of $914.
-So if you’re looking for a great place to live in New England that won’t break the bank, Hartford might be worth your while!
+Connecticut may be known for its sometimes pricey real estate market, but don’t let that turn you away—compared to the rest of the Constitution State, Hartford is still one of the most affordable cities in Connecticut!
+In fact, the cost of living in Hartford is 17% lower than Connecticut’s average, with a median home price of $159,100 and median monthly rent of $914.
+Along with it being a top city in the U.S. in terms of housing market growth, Hartford also ranks among the top cities for quality of life!
+If you’re looking for a great place to live in New England that won’t break the bank, consider relocating to Hartford.

 Find Excellent Job Opportunities